ZUDA ROKASHI [Priest Hotan] - Nansenbushu Bankoku Shoka No Zu [Outline Map of All Countries of the Universe]

 Published in Kyoto, 1710 (Hoei 7 = Year of the Tiger) by Bundaiken Uhei (fl.
 1680-1720) was a Japanese bookseller and publisher active in Kyoto during the early part of the 18th century and is best known for his publication of this important Buddhist world map.

 45.1 x 55.7 inches. / 114.5 x 141.5 cm.

-With contemporary outline coloring and North, East, South West directions added in red ink.
+With contemporary outline coloring and North, East, and South West directions added in red ink.

-This map is a great example for Japanese world maps representing Buddhist cosmology with real-world
+This map is a great example of Japanese world maps representing Buddhist cosmology with real-world

 cartography.
 It is the earliest one and - therefore - the prototype for Buddhist world maps.

 The map centered on 'Jambu-Dvipa', the mythological heart of Buddhist cosmography where Buddha was born in Northern India with the sacred lake of Anavatapta, and the four sacred rivers Ganges, Oxus, Indus, and Tarim flowing from it, the map extending from Ceylon to Siberia, and from Japan to the British Isles 'Country of the Western Woman', with Europe as a group of islands, Africa figured as a small island, and a land bridge connecting China with an unnamed continent to the East [America?], numerous place names, texts placed at lower left and right corners including a list of Sutras and Chinese histories, title in a banner at upper margin.